 - Create a detailed site map that clearly marks the location of all tanks, pumps, dangerous goods and emergency exit routes

 - Detail your specific emergency response steps to different scenarios, including evacuation procedures

 Ensure all staff are adequately briefed and trained on the procedures, and all roles and responsibilities in the case of an emergency are clearly defined.

 These plans should be regularly updated, staff should be frequently trained, and practice drills should be carried out to test these emergency response procedures.

 How can I make sure we’re compliant?

 Octane offer service & maintenance contracts that cover visits to your site twice a year.
-During these visits, we carry out a full site audit and tank inspection to ensure you meet all current regulations and make sure everything is in place should something happen.
+During these visits, we carry out a full site risk assessment and tank inspection to ensure you meet all current regulations and make sure everything is in place should something happen.

 Also, all fuel pumps and filters are cleaned which not only provides you with peace of mind your site is safe and compliant, but helps prolong the life of your equipment and avoid expensive replacement bills in the future.